 Such an approach is one of the reasons why the Amazon website recommendation engine retains such a dominant position in the eCommerce industry.

 Content aggregation platforms seem to be a natural fit for a recommendation system algorithm.
 After all, when there is too much content to consume, the user might feel lost.

 In this case, suggestions are one of the more effective ways of navigating in the sea of available content and keeping the users on-site for a longer time with the relevant content.

 One of the advantages of content aggregation platforms is the flexibility of content.
 It can be filtered in a variety of ways using multiple configurations of recommender engines.

-For example, YouTube is using a combination of the following types of recommendation engines:
+For example, YouTube is using a combination of the following types of recommendation systems:

-The insights extracted with several algorithms allow more precise content targeting which guarantees retention and further activity on-site.
+The insights extracted with several recommendation algorithms allow more precise content targeting, which guarantees retention and further activity on-site.
 That, in turn, contributes to the improvement of the recommender system algorithm via machine learning.

-On the other hand, there is Netflix Recommendation Algorithm, which uses knowledge-based and utility-based approaches with the assistance of a collaborative approach to calculate the most appropriate suggestions for the viewer.
+On the other hand, there is the Netflix AI recommendation engine, which uses knowledge-based and utility-based approaches with the assistance of a collaborative approach to calculate the most appropriate suggestions for the viewer.